US hosts high-level Saudi visit after Khashoggi killing | Politics

 Top Biden administration officials on Tuesday hosted a brother to Saudi Arabia's powerful crown prince, Mohammed bin Salman, in the highest-level such visit known since the US made public intelligence findings linking the crown prince to the killing of journalist Jamal Khashoggi.

-The Biden administration did not publicly disclose the visit by Khalid bin Salman, Saudi Arabia's deputy defense minister, in advance or immediately confirm Tuesday's meetings officially.
+The Biden administration did not publicly disclose the visit by Prince Khalid bin Salman, Saudi Arabia's deputy defense minister, in advance.

-They also did not immediately respond to a question about whether the Biden administration had concluded Khalid bin Salman played no role in the Saudi organization behind Khashoggi's killing, or had decided instead that US interests required Biden officials to meet with senior Saudi royals despite the administration's public condemnation of the killing.
+They also did not answer whether the Biden administration had concluded Khalid bin Salman played no role in the Saudi organisation behind Khashoggi's killing, or had decided that U.S. interests required Biden officials to meet with senior Saudi royals despite the administration's public condemnation of the killing.

-Khalid bin Salman had been the kingdom's ambassador in Washington at the time of the killing.
-When Khashoggi vanished after going to the Saudi consulate in Turkey, Khalid bin Salman insisted for days that accusations of official Saudi involvement in his disappearance were groundless.
-The Washington Post reported that Khalid bin Salman had told Khashoggi to go to the consulate in Turkey to pick up the needed wedding papers, and told him it would be safe to do so.
+A State Department spokesperson, speaking on condition of anonymity because the person was not authorized to discuss the matter publicly, said the administration has made clear that it found Khashoggi's killing unacceptable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)